-Objective 2: Improve the identification and referral of unrecognised hypertension responding to the rise in incidents of cardiovascular disease and stroke and linking with CORE20PLUS5 notifications, designed and tested the workflow and are now ready to undertake a pilot in early 2023/24.
+We developed a guideline and process for referring patients to primary care with unrecognised hypertension as part of responding to the rise in incidents of cardiovascular disease and stroke and linking with the Core20plus5 approach to reducing health inequalities.
+We have agreed the referral criteria, analysed historic data to predict the volume of notifications, designed and tested the workflow and are now ready to undertake a pilot in early 2023/24.
 We expect that approximately 250 patients per day may benefit from referral Trust wide, equating to approximately 1.4 referrals per GP practice per week.
 These are patients where the finding was incidental and did not require immediate clinical intervention